castaway/dbix-class-book/chapters/03-Describing-database.md

 - Line 1

-The `package` statement tells Perl which module the following code is defining.
+The `package` statement tells Perl which namespace the following code is in.

 - Lines 2 and 3